laser-zentrale-de/lasergraph-timecode-importer/README.md

 Timecode importer for the Laseranimation Sollinger Lasergraph DSP.

 ## Description
-This tool imports timestamps from a csv-file to the LaserAnimation Sollinger Lasergraph DSP timescript and adds the corresponding entries.<br>
+This tool imports timestamps from a csv-file to the LaserAnimation Sollinger Lasergraph DSP timescript and optionally adds the corresponding entries.<br>

 ⚠️ **IMPORTANT**: This project is not related to LaserAnimation Sollinger GmbH.
 When using this command line tool, please report any bugs or suggestions directly via Github Issues.